arachnocid/Cryptocurrency-Prediction-Model/README.md

 - Cryptocurrency historical data was collected from **_investing.com_** to gather a comprehensive dataset of Bitcoin exchange rates over time.
 - The file includes various features such as open, high, low, close prices, trading volume, and percentage changes.
 - Any historical cryptocurrency data from this site can be used in the model.

-# **Outcome**
--	The neural network and time series forecasting models successfully predicted future Bitcoin prices trends until today with reasonable accuracy.
--	With the model being relatively raw with no external parameters, relying solely on cryptocurrency source data, this level of accuracy is significant.

 # **Getting Started**
 ### Obtaining the data: